coreos/coreos-kubernetes/Documentation/deploy-master.md

 $ kubectl --namespace=kube-system get deployments
 ```

 Both techniques will display a number of components running on the cluster.
-It may seem like a lot, but many use a small amount of resources, and you can consider this a testament to how easy it is to software this way.
+Most of these components use only a small amount of available resources.
+The number and complexity of the components spun up demonstrate how easy it is to deploy a cluster using Kubernetes.

 At the cluster level, two types of Kubernetes objects, Deployments and DaemonSets allow us to scale these components across machines for higher availability.
 These two objects function very closely and use the same underlying concept, a [Pod][pod].